Last Updated on May 26, 2021

-The question as to whether learner driver insurance is expensive is a difficult one to answer.
+The question as to whether insurance is expensive when you are learning to drive can be a difficult one to answer.
 Expense is subjective.
-The cost of learner driver insurance is dependent on a number of factors and insurers will consider underwriting criteria before quoting a premium for learner driver insurance.
+The cost of provisional insurance is dependent on a number of factors and insurers will consider a range of underwriting criteria before quoting a premium for learner driver insurance.

-The cost of a learner driver insurance premium will look at everything from the age and address of the learner driver all the way through to the make and model of the car.
+The cost of an insurance premium for a provisional licence holder will look at everything from the age and address of the driver, all the way through to the make and model of the car.
 See a non-exhaustive list of typical learner insurance underwriting criteria.

 - Car make and model